Explosive Detection Dog and Handler Maintain JBPHH Security from Military's Largest Joint Kennel

-The Joint Base Pearl Harbor-Hickam (JBPHH) Kennel is the largest joint Kennel in the Department of War with 15 military working dogs that can detect explosives and drugs.
-Carlos, one of 12 explosive detection dogs, and his handler, Staff Sgt.
+The Joint Base Pearl Harbor-Hickam (JBPHH) Kennel is the largest kennel in the Department of War with military working dogs that can detect explosives and drugs.
+Carlos, one of the explosive detection dogs, and his handler, Staff Sgt.
 George Rivera, assigned to the 647th Security Forces Squadron, help maintain safety and security for JBPHH.
-They conduct frequent explosive sweeps on base and participate in missions for the President and Vice President of the United States as needed.
-Many of the military working dogs at the JBPHH kennel also undergo controlled aggression training and will bite on command as well as chase, apprehend, and hold uncooperative suspects as a less than lethal option for force protection.
+They conduct frequent explosive sweeps on base and participate in missions for the President and Vice President of the United States.
+Many of the military working dogs at the JBPHH kennel also undergo controlled aggression training and will bite on command as well as chase, apprehend and hold uncooperative suspects as a less lethal option for force protection.
 (U.S. Navy video by Kyler Hood)

 |Date Taken: